 Inevitably every year at this time we get the rash of “is blogging dead” blog posts.

-Which begs the question, right now, in 2018 is blogging still a viable business and growth strategy?
+This begs the question, right now, in 2021 is blogging still a viable business and growth strategy?

 The answer?
 Yes – with a caveat.